gerzonc/MobileDevCourse/README.md

 - Password must be hidden (Use property isPassword="true")

 # My implementation
-I used course so-far-given topics, as well as Custom Renderer and Frames for better design in LoginPage.Android.
+I used course so-far-given topics, as well as Custom Renderer, Frames and custom fonts for better design in LoginPage.Android.
 Not tested with LoginPage.iOS